5 Devices You Should Never Put Rechargeable Batteries In

 Backup emergency lights and flashlights

 For anything that sits idle for weeks or months, single-use alkaline batteries are a better choice over rechargeable batteries.
 With the former, the emergency light or flashlight will gradually dim as the battery level falls, but with rechargeable batteries, they may suddenly turn off when needed due to the steeper voltage drop.
-Keep in mind that some emergency lights ship with built-in rechargeable batteries, in which case, you can continue using them, as that's what the manufacturer recommends.
+Keep in mind that some emergency lights ship with built-in rechargeable batteries, in which case you can continue using them, as that's what the manufacturer recommends.

 Older voltage-sensitive devices

 Most older battery-powered devices were designed for non-rechargeable, single-use batteries.
 This includes a wide array of electronic toys, like RC cars and their controllers, and even some camera models.
 In simple terms, they need the 1.5V output of alkaline batteries as opposed to the 1.2V of rechargeable ones.
 With the latter, the device may malfunction or not turn on at all.
 It's best to check the product's manual for the recommended battery type.
-If it says alkaline, switching to rechargeable batteries may not be a smart choice.
+If the manufacturer recommends alkaline, switching to rechargeable batteries may not be a smart choice.